Shade110111/MA1805-Final-Project/README.txt

 up the recordings.

-a rage bar indicates how bad the drink is, if there are two bad ingredients an exclamation mark appears to draw attention to the loss of tip or the whole sale, a bar below the out button indicates how complete the drink is to draw attention to a missing boba or such, exclamation marks appear next to the 0 in stored ingredients if the player tries to use an ingredient but there is none left, otherwise it works.
+a rage bar indicates how bad the drink is, if there are two bad ingredients an exclamation mark appears to draw attention to the loss of tip or the whole sale, if no money is made on the sale, the out button makes a sharp jabbing noise instead.
+A bar below the out button indicates how complete the drink is to draw attention to a missing boba or milk, exclamation marks appear next to the 0 in stored ingredients if the player tries to use an ingredient but there is none left.

 I experimented with audio responses from the customer pitched up however these would interrupt the game too much so I made them sounds of disgust instead however even text